Rebecca Kuntz Willits, PhD

 Other Programmatic Features

-By participating in our cooperative education program, our graduates will have an opportunity to explore what career objectives fit their own skills and interests.
-The goal of this component of our program is to offer students valuable professional experience and contacts that will help get them started in their professional career, as well as to develop career management skills.
+By participating in our cooperative education program, our graduates will have an opportunity to explore career objectives that fit their own skills and interests.
+The goal of this component of our program is to offer students valuable professional experience and contacts to help get them started in their professional career, as well as to develop career management skills.
 The co-op program parallels the academic program in level of responsibility and sophistication.

 Chemical Engineering Courses